Reference Architecture for Pivotal Cloud Foundry on GCP

 Load Balancer to Gorouter Communications and TLS Termination

-GCP routers do not respond ICMP; therefore, Pivotal recommends disabling ICMP checks in BOSH Director network configuration.
+GCP routers do not respond to ICMP; therefore, Pivotal recommends disabling ICMP checks in BOSH Director network configuration.